oampo/thinkful-projects/guidelines.md

 Each project brief requires the following [metadata](http://hiltmon.com/blog/2012/06/18/markdown-metadata/) fields at the top of the file:

 - **Title**: The title of your project.
 Your title should be engaging and descriptive.
 It should communicate (1) your core concepts and (2) what kind of project the student will build.
-For example, the title [OKCoding: Functional Programming with Lodash](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/lodash/dating.md) includes the core concepts (Lodash, functional programming) and a hint about the project ("OKCoding", a play on dating apps).
+For example, the title "[OKCoding: Functional Programming with Lodash](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/lodash/dating.md)" includes core concepts (Lodash, functional programming) and a hint about the project ("OKCoding", a play on dating apps).

 - **Description**: A one to three sentence description of your project.
 This is what users will read when deciding whether to start working on your project.
 For example, the [OKCoding: Functional Programming with Lodash](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/lodash/dating.md) description is: "Use some of the most common Lodash methods to solve complex problems with simple code.
 This series of exercises will get you comfortable with the library and show off its strengths."
 If you chose your project from the [topics.md file](https://github.com/Thinkful-Ed/thinkful-projects/blob/master/node/topics.md) you can simply plug in the description from there.